mrbadri/name-formatter-js/README.md

 # Name Formatter JS

-This library help you to convert Formate name of data.
+This library help you to convert formate name of data.

 ## Installation

-Install with npm

 ```bash
   npm install name-formatter-js